 Tell us what you would use this jam for first in the comments below, and be sure to give the recipe a five-star rating if you loved it!

-Photos by Meghan Bassett, © Ask the Experts, LLC.
+Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on June 22, 2012.
-Last updated: August 11, 2018 at 5:35 am.
-With additional writing and editing by Meghan Bassett and Allison Sidhu.
+Last updated: September 8, 2018 at 11:47 am.
+With additional writing and editing by Meghan Yager and Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.